troessner/reek/CONTRIBUTING.md

-you propose is a backward-compatible bugfix and should go into the next patch release, is a backward-compatible feature and should go into the next minor release, or has to break backward-compatibility and so needs to wait for the next major release of reek.
+you propose is a backward-compatible bugfix and should go into the next patch release, is a backward-compatible feature and should go into the next minor release, or has to break backward-compatibility and so needs to wait for the next major release of Reek.

 Once your PR is open someone will review it, discuss the details (if needed) and either merge right away or ask for some further fixes.